ciscoheat/superforms-web/src/routes/crud/+page.md

 };
 ```

 Now we have all four CRUD operations!
-An issue however is that we have to redirect after deleting to avoid a 404, which prevents `form.message` to be used, since the validation data won't exist after redirecting.
+An issue however is that we have to redirect after deleting to avoid a 404, so we cannot use `form.message` to show "User deleted", since the validation data won't exist after redirecting.

 Redirecting with a message is a general problem, for example maybe we'd like to redirect to the newly created user after it's been created.

 Things _could_ be solved client-side, but it takes some extra logic and won't work with SSR.
-Fortunately there is a solution, the sister library to `sveltekit-superforms` is called [sveltekit-flash-message](https://github.com/ciscoheat/sveltekit-flash-message) and makes this quite easy.
-Check it out!
+Fortunately there is a solution, the sister library to Superforms handles this.
+[Read more about it here](/flash-messages).

+## Listing the users

 The last loose thread is to display a list of the users.
 It'll be quite trivial, add this to the top of `+page.svelte`: